carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 ---
 title: "Welcome to this workshop"
-teaching: 10
+teaching: 10 min
 exercises: 0
 questions:
-- "Purpose of this workshop"
-- "Establishing the expectation for this workshop"
+- "What is the purpose of this training?"
+- "What are the learning goals and objectives?"
+- "What will this workshop not cover?"
+- "What next steps should be taken after this course?"
 objectives:
 - "Contextualising Data Science, Artificial Intelligence and Machine Learning for biomedical researchers"
-keypoints:
-keypoints:
-- "This workshop is developed for mid-career and senior researchers in  biomedical and biosciences fields."
-- "This workshop aims to build a shared understanding of data science and AI in the context of biomedicine and related fields."
+- "Understanding the scope and coverage of the topics within this workshop"
+- "Getting access to complementary and additional resources"
+- "Being aware of next possible steps to take after this workshop"

 ---

+# Outline
+- Setting the scope and purpose of this workshop
+- Learning goals and objectives
+- Prerequisites
+- Schedule
+- Next steps
+- Extras (list of extra materials, e.g. Glossary)

 # Data Science for Biomedical Researchers